All creatures great and small

 While pest predator control will be valuable all across the region, strategic priorities have been identified through the Victorian Government’s Strategic Management Prospects and Biodiversity Response Planning processes coordinated by the Department of Environment, Land, Water and Planning.
 The maps below summarise priorities for fox and feral cat control with further detail available at the NatureKit website.

-The regional target of an average of 3,200 hectares per year could be achieved with average annual contributions across the region such as those outlined in the map below.
-These are nominal targets for each Local Area, but are considered to be realistic and sustainable.
+The aspirational regional target of 40,000 hectares could be achieved with contributions across the region such as those outlined in the map below.
+These are nominal targets for each Local Area.

 Progress toward this target will be monitored using data collated by the Department of Environment, Land, Water and Planning.
 This will be supplemented by regularly seeking information from key natural resource management organisations in the region such as councils, water corporations, Parks Victoria, relevant government and Landcare networks/groups about the amount and location of pest predator control they have undertaken or commissioned.